Zong Pu

 Feng Zhongpu (born 26 July 1928), better known by her pen name Zong Pu, is a Chinese novelist.
-She won the Mao Dun Literature Prize for her 2001 novel, Note of Hiding in the East.
+She won the Mao Dun Literature Prize for her 2001 novel, Eastern Concealment.

 Born in Beijing, Zong is the daughter of Feng Youlan, a prominent philosopher, and she grew up on various university campuses.
 Zong graduated from Tsinghua University in 1951.
 She became a member of the China Writers Association in 1962.